 RULE XXVII Amendments

-Section 163.
-Amendments. - Any provision of these Rules, except those that are also embodied in the Constitution, may be amended by a majority vote of all the Members of the House.
+Section 164.
+Amendments to the Rules. - Any provision of these Rules, except those that are also embodied in the Constitution, may be amended by a majority vote of all the Members of the House.

 RULE XXVIII Effectivity